AstroPathJHU/AstroPathPipeline/astropath/slides/zoom/README.md

-# 6.4.
+# 6.5.
 Zoom

 The zoom step of the pipeline creates a single, stitched image for the whole slide based on the output of the align step.
 From each HPF, its primary region as defined by (mx1, my1, mx2, my2) is taken from the component tiff and inserted into the large image.
+The image is also normalized for average brightness in the tissue regions.

 To run `zoom` on a single slide, run:
 ```